zanhsieh/prometheus-k8s/README.md

 7. go to browser, and find the internal ip address of prometheus
 8. assign grafana instance to prometheus internal ip address with 9090 port (e.g. 172.17.0.8:9090)

+# Migrate into AWS

+1. For service, NodePort should change to LoadBalancer.
+2. It will use 'port' instead of 'NodePort'.

+# Federate with another region or dev / production

+Please see the config on federate-configmap.yaml.sample.
+Pay special attention on job_name: 'federate' settings.

+1. 'match[]' config must be '{__name__=~".+"}'
+1. Should skip tls verify.
+1. Kill prometheus pod to get config work immediately (curl -XPOST http://<prometheus>:9090/-/reload not work properly)

 # TODO

 - How to specify the volumes?